Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Heat

 Kentavious Caldwell-Pope Insights vs. the Heat

-- Caldwell-Pope is averaging 4.2 three-point field goal attempts per game this season, which is 12.5% of his team's tries from beyond the arc.

-- Caldwell-Pope's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- Caldwell-Pope's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- Defensively, the Heat are ranked second in the NBA, conceding 109.8 points per game.
+- On the boards, the Heat are ranked sixth in the league, giving up 41.9 rebounds per game.

-- Allowing 41.9 rebounds per contest, the Heat are the sixth-ranked squad in the league.

-- In terms of assists, the Heat are 14th in the NBA, giving up 25.6 per game.
+- The Heat are the 14th-ranked squad in the league, conceding 25.6 assists per game.

 Kentavious Caldwell-Pope vs. the Heat